josimms/CASSIA/README.md

 ### Weather Data

 It is hard to make an example file for the weather data needed as all weather data sources are different.
-Examples of such processes can be found in the files Hyytiala_Weather_Fast.R Hyytiala_Data_Creation.R and ERAS_weather_processing.R - although the data needs to be downloaded by the user first.
+Examples of such processes can be found in the files Hyytiala_Weather_Fast.R and ERAS_weather_processing.R - although the data needs to be downloaded by the user first.

 The basic process for all of the data is to:
-1. Download the data
+1. Download the data.
-2. Format the data as in the function help files in the units required (?CASSIA)
+2. Format the data as in the function help files in the units required (?CASSIA).
-3. Bias correct if the data is taken from a different source than the local weather stations.
-In this code ERA5 is an example of a global database which then has to be bias corrected.
+3. Gapfill / Bias correct.
+If the data is taken from local weather stations you will need to gapfil the results with the closeby stations.
+If you have taken the result from a global dataset you will then need to bias correct with the local sites.
+(Gapfill example in Hyyiälä data porcessing and the bias correction in the ERA5 file)

 ### Ongoing Projects